Material Circularity: from RISD, for RISD.

 In the fall of 2025 Nature Lab launched Loop Lab, a pilot project exploring new possibilities for material circularity on our campus.
 Funded by a generous $100,000 grant from the Maxwell/Hanrahan Foundation, Loop Lab is an ambitious collaboration that turns RISD’s own waste streams into raw materials for creative practice.

+Want to donate materials to be recycled through Loop Lab?
 Here are some of the materials we have been collecting and processing: chipboard, newsprint, drawing and computer paper, matte board, cardboard, colored cardstock, natural fiber fabrics, and more!
 We are not able to take donations combined with hot glue, acrylics, staples, tape, wire or other metal/plastic-based materials or constructions that will make collection and processing difficult.

 We also want to first encourage donations of usable drawing pads, paper or other materials to Second Life Exchange first, via bins at the Design Center, and to our initiative next.